awave1/lecture-notes/grst205/midterm02.md

   - Goal: aggressive protection from Persia
   - Members contribute either ships or troops
   - From **460's BCE**, Athens refuses to allow secession from League, confiscates territory from rebelious polies.
 Treasury of the league moved to Athens in **454 BCE**.
+- **League of Corinth**:
+  - Main goals are: Common Peace and Vengeance against Persia
+  - Founded in **337 BCE**
+  - was funded by King Phillip

 ### Lead up to Peloponnesian War